CastosHQ/Seriously-Simple-Podcasting/readme.txt

 13. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==

+= 1.14.8 =
+* 2016-06-06
+* UPDATE SUMMARY: Improving loading of episode details in dashboard to allow for more extensibility, as well as making sure that translations are applied correctly.
+* [TWEAK] Improving generation of episode details fields on episode edit screen
+* [FIX] Ensuring full localisation support works correctly

 = 1.14.7 =
 * 2016-06-02